JanMiao/TEvarSim/README.md

 Generate pTE position from known deletion sites and random TE insertion.

 **Required arguments:**
-- `consensus` : Path to TE consensus FASTA file
+- `consensus` : Path to the TE consensus FASTA file.
+The sequenceIDs in the FASTA header should be >TEname#class/superfamily, e.g., >AluY#SINE/Alu
 - `knownDEL` : Input known TE deletion file (RepeatMasker .out or UCSC .txt)
-- `nTE` : Number of polymorphic TE (pTE) insertions to simulate (default: 500)
-- `ins-ratio` : Proportion of insertion events among all simulated pTE (0-1, default: 0.4)
 - `CHR` : Chromosome to simulate TE insertions on (e.g., chr21 or 21)

 **Optional arguments:**
-- `num` : Number of TE sequences to generate (default: 1000)
+- `nTE` : Number of polymorphic TE (pTE) insertions to simulate (default: 100)
+- `ins-ratio` : Proportion of insertion events among all simulated pTE (0-1, default: 06)
 - `outprefix` : Output prefix for TE pool FASTA (default: TErandom)
-- `TEtype` : TEs to be extracted from the TE deletion file, with the default set as LINE, SINE, LTR, and RC.
-Specify the TE type by `--TEtype LINE --TEtype SINE`
+- `TEtype` : Which TE super families to be extracted from the TE deletion file (default: Alu, L1, and SVA).
+Specify the TE type by `--TEtype Alu --TEtype L1`
+- `DELlen` : A minimum length of known TE deletions to be considered for simulating pTE deletions (default: 100 bp)
+- `nMIN` : A minimum number of TE deletions for each TE super family to be simulated (default: 0)
+- `TEdistance` : A minimum length of distance between two TE insertions (default: 500 bp)
+- `nSV` : Number of background structural variants to simulate (default: 0)
 - `snp-rate` : SNP mutation rate per base (default: 0.02)
 - `indel-rate` : INDEL mutation rate per base (default: 0.005)
 - `indel-ins` : Proportion of indels that are insertions (default: 0.4)